WafflzOwO/LEMS/README.md

 Q. How do i change my skin?

-A. the provided minecraft version has a built in skin selector.
+A. The provided minecraft version has a built in skin selector.

 Q. What does this do?